junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Azazel shrugs carelessly.
 "Such impatience and no fun.
 Direct to the business, are we?
 Fine, you'll find him right --" he snaps a finger, "-- here."

 Half a dozen torches start burning before them, showing a dimly lit room with a torture rack in the center.
 A wrecked body is bound to the rack, and a demon is cutting through the body with the sharpest and longest blade Jimmy has ever seen.
-The man on the reck is howling in pain and torture, and the demon is laughing hysterically.
+The man on the rack is howling in pain and torture, and the demon is laughing hysterically.
 The mixed sound of laughter and cry gives Jimmy cold shivers and goosebumps all over.

 Jimmy has to take a long deep breath to calm down his frantic heart.
 It is the most horrifying scene he's ever seen -- he doesn't even watch horror movies! -- but at least, good news for the man, the angel is here for him now.
-He almost feels relieved, at least he knows the angel is doing some good, saving poor people from Hell -- *he* is part of something good.
+He almost feels relieved; at least he knows the angel is doing some good, saving poor people from Hell -- *he* is part of something good.

 Castiel walks toward the rack.
 His voice prudent, "John Winchester?"